Sales and Marketing are both working towards the same goal: securing business and helping their company grow.

 Sales is a direct process in which the salesperson talks to the customer and steers them towards making a purchase.
-This might be in person, over the phone, or using a digital communication medium like email.
+This might be in person, over the phone, or using a digital communication medium like email or even social media.
 The process might be very long, taking place over multiple conversations in which the salesperson learns about the customer and their pain points, and helps them understand how the product on offer can help solve them.

 It could also be a very short process consisting of a single conversation in which the salesperson lays out the terms of the deal and processes the sale.

 The sales game has changed somewhat in recent years, but it’s still rather similar to our traditional ideas about it:

 - Face-to-face, or field sales, still account for 71.2% of the sales force in 2017

 - Remote, or inside sales, make up the remaining 28.8%